Identifying Pauli spin blockade using deep learning

 We now benchmark the performance of the algorithm for different types of training data, and considering both individual and ensemble classifiers.

-We build a data set consisting of 53 pairs, originating from measurements of 4 different devices.
+We built a data set consisting of 53 pairs, as defined in Section \ref{section_psb}, originating from measurements of four different devices.
 In this data set, we only included examples that exhibit well shaped bias triangles and measurements that show either clear signatures of PSB or no signatures of PSB at all, so that human experts can verify the correctness of the label.
 Table \ref{tab:data} shows how many pairs are associated with each device.
 All pairs used are shown in Fig.\,\ref{fig:all_examples} in Appendix \ref{app:clfresults}.

 To study the effect of different training data on the performance of the algorithm, we investigate three cases, which we refer to as Simulated data (\textbf{Sim}), Experimental data (\textbf{Exp}) and Mixed data (\textbf{Mix}). \textbf{Sim} corresponds to the case of training the classifiers with only simulated data.
 These classifiers are the same as those used for the predictions in Fig.\,\ref{fig:poc}.
 For \textbf{Exp}, training is performed only with experimental data from the devices listed in Table \ref{tab:data}. \textbf{Mix} is a mix of training with experimental and simulated data; half of the training data is experimental and the other half is simulated.